DDanylenko67/auth-app/README.md

    docker compose up -d --build

-   #This will start PostgresSQL, auth-api and data-api
+   This will start PostgresSQL, auth-api and data-api

-3. Registration & Login
+# 3. Registration & Login
   After running app you need to register and login by using JWT token from responce.
   Resister a new user: